Frequent Asked Questions and Scientific Evidence

 Increasingly, GP’s are recognising chiropractic as an effective complementary treatment, particularly for back pain.
 You do not need a GP’s referral to visit a chiropractor.

 Some GP’s purchase chiropractic treatment for their patients on the NHS.
-Many health insurance companies will now pay for chiropractic treatment.
-Claudio Merkier is registered with most private medical insurances including AXA and BUPA.
+Many health insurance companies will now pay for chiropractic and physiotherapy treatments.
+Our chiropractors and physiotherapists are registered with most private medical insurances including AXA and BUPA.

 These are common, general terms used to describe a multitude of conditions.
-Our chiropractor will make a more specific diagnosis and explain your condition to you.
+Our chiropractors or physiotherapists will make a more specific diagnosis and explain your condition to you.

-Chiropractic treatment is usually painless unless an area is inflamed, in which case treatment will be modified.
+Chiropractic and physiotherapy treatments are usually painless unless an area is inflamed, in which case treatment will be modified.
 You may experience some temporary reaction to treatment, such a slight increase in discomfort, or tiredness for a day or so.

-This will depend on your particular condition, how severe it is, how long you have the condition, your response to treatment and how much of your chiropractor’s advice you follow.
+This will depend on your particular condition, how severe it is, how long you have the condition, your response to treatment and how much of your chiropractor’s or physiotherapist's advices you follow.

-Chiropractic is remarkably safe when treatment is carried out by a properly qualified practitioner.
-Your chiropractor is trained to recognise conditions which require referral elsewhere, and can treat you even after surgery.
+Chiropractic and Physiotherapy are remarkably safe when treatment is carried out by a properly qualified practitioner.
+Our practitioners are trained to recognise conditions which require referral elsewhere, and can treat you even after surgery.

 There is a range of evidence demonstrating that chiropractic care is effective for low back pain, neck pain and other conditions.
 Summaries of some of the most significant evidence, with detailed documents and articles can be found in the following links: